 - Select the language you need.

 If you don’t see the language icon in the menu bar, enable the visual image.
-To do this, open System Preferences → Go to the Keyboard section → Input Sources → tick the box “Show input menu in menu bar.”
+To do this:

 How to change the language of a Mac application

 Besides changing the interface language and keyboard language, you can change the language for specific apps on your Mac.
-Follow the steps below to check and change the language for third-party apps on macOS Monterey or earlier versions:
+Follow these steps:

 - Open System Settings.